Wigner rotation and Euler angle parametrization: III. WIGNER ROTATION

-The physical meaning of the right hand side of (\ref{eq:rot11}) is the following.
+The physical meaning of Eq. (\ref{eq:29}) is the following.
 When we apply $B_{\phi}(\eta)$ to $K'$ to obtain a rest frame, the new frame will differ from the original rest frame by a Wigner angle $\psi-\phi$.
-In other words, it is possible to engineer a Wigner rotation in the two-dimensional Euclidean space since the rotation of a rest frame does not involve the temporal dimension.
+In other words, it is possible to engineer a Wigner rotation in two-dimensional Euclidean space since the rotation of a rest frame does not involve the temporal dimension \cite{key-20}.